nrfconnect/sdk-nrf/samples/cellular/azure_fota/README.rst

    :local:
    :depth: 2

-The Azure firmware over-the-air (Azure FOTA) sample demonstrates how to perform an over-the-air firmware update of an nRF9160-based device using the :ref:`lib_azure_fota` and :ref:`lib_azure_iot_hub` libraries of |NCS|.
+The Azure firmware over-the-air (Azure FOTA) sample demonstrates how to perform an over-the-air firmware update of an nRF91 Series device using the :ref:`lib_azure_fota` and :ref:`lib_azure_iot_hub` libraries of |NCS|.

 Requirements
 ************